Thessaloniki International Film Festival

-The Thessaloniki International Film Festival (TIFF), organized by the cultural institution of the same name under the auspices of the Greek Ministry of Culture, is held every November in Thessaloniki.TIFF features international competition sections, and its program includes tributes to major filmmakers and national cinemas, as well as sidebar events such as masterclasses, exhibitions, live concerts and workshops.
-In addition to TIFF, its parent cultural institution holds the annual Thessaloniki Documentary Festival (TDF) in March.
+The Thessaloniki International Film Festival (TIFF) is a film festival held every November in Thessaloniki, Greece.
+It is organized by the Thessaloniki Film Festival under the auspices of the Greek Ministry of Culture.
+It features international competition sections, and its program includes tributes to major filmmakers and national cinemas, as well as sidebar events such as masterclasses, exhibitions, live concerts and workshops.
+In addition to TIFF, the Thessaloniki Film Festival holds the annual Thessaloniki Documentary Festival (TDF) in March.

 Overview

 The Thessaloniki International Film Festival focuses on independent cinema and emerging filmmakers from around the world.
 The festival serves as an essential platform for film professionals from Greece and Southeast Europe.
 The event attracts an audience of more than 80.000.
 Hundreds of Greek and foreign guests, including major figures of the international film scene, have attended TIFF.

-TIFF is held at the historical “Olympion” theater at the central Thessaloniki Aristotelous Square and, since 1999, at the Thessaloniki port, in four theaters housed at two newly-restored warehouses.
+TIFF is held at the historical “Olympion” theater at the central Thessaloniki Aristotelous Square and, since 1999, at the Thessaloniki port, in four theaters housed at two newly restored warehouses.
 The festival hub is Warehouse C, located at the city port; several sidebar events take place at the Thessaloniki Cinema Museum, also part of the Thessaloniki Film Festival Cultural Institution.

 TIFF comprises three competition sections: International Competition for the first or second feature film by emerging directors; “Meet the Neighbors” International Competition, for films from the region spanning from Southeast Europe to the Near East; and Virtual Reality (VR) Competition.

 Agora is the developmental section of the Thessaloniki Film Festival, reaching out to international film professionals.
 Agora is one of the most dynamic and constantly growing film markets globally.

 History

 The Thessaloniki Film Festival was launched as a national film festival in 1960 under the name “Greek Film Week” with the contribution of “Techni” Macedonian Art Society.
 The event was renamed “Thessaloniki Greek Film Festival” in 1966 and continued as a national film festival until 1991.
 During these years, the festival closely followed the trends of the national film production, its program highlighting the emergence of the “New Greek Cinema”, while showcasing the work of world cinema auteurs.
-After the political changeover that followed the 7-year Greek military regime (1967-1974), the festival was intensely politicized, reflecting the political climate of the day, yet keeping its focus on art-house cinema.
+After the political changeover that followed the 7-year Greek military regime (1967–1974), the festival was intensely politicized, reflecting the political climate of the day, yet keeping its focus on art-house cinema.
 The event was subject to the Ministry of Trade by 1981 when it came under the auspices of the Greek Ministry of Culture.
 Following a new national law on cinema, an artistic director was appointed in 1986.